-Our mission is to use fashion to instill value and improve the quality of life of the artisan women and their families.
-Through communication and empathetic listening, we understand the unique challenges, goals and dreams facing individuals, their families and communities.
+Our mission is to use fashion to instill value and improve the quality of life for the artisan women and their families.

-Sawa Sawa’s primary program is to ensure that every artisan with the drive and willingness to create has the tools and materials to do so.
-Most beading circles are open to women who can afford to bring their own tools and materials.
-To empower all women, we provide beads, crafting tools and other requested supplies to the artisan women needing some help to get started.
-We then buy the end product to give them an income.
+- Our primary program is to ensure that every woman with the drive and willingness to create products for sale has the tools and materials to do so.
+To empower all women, we provide beads, sisal, crafting tools and other requested supplies to the artisan women needing some help to get started.
+We buy the end product from all women to give them an income.
 This allows the women to not only feed their families, but also helps develop self-confidence and pride in the community.

-Our artisan villages are in Nairobi, Oliotoktok – on the foot of mount Kilimanjaro, Maasai Mara, Ngong’ and Kiserian.
+Our artisan villages are in Nairobi, Oliotoktok – on the foot of Mount Kilimanjaro, Maasai Mara, Ngong’, Kitui and Kiserian.
 We hope to add more villages as we grow and acquire more funding.

-We are in the initial stages of the program.
 We hope to find like-minded organizations to help us create a safe space for girls to dream and achieve and empower women through work.

 Click to read our concept paper.